Ductless Air Conditioning

 For more information about the durability and quality of certain brands, please see the “Brands” section below.

 Many ductless AC systems also offer additional functionality.
 Common features include the ability to heat a space as well as cool it, remote controls, programmable timers, and reusable air filters.
+Handheld remotes and smartphone apps provide the convenience and control you want.

 As you might expect, the more features a particular system has, the higher the price will be.

-Gree Ductless Air Conditioners
+Mitsubishi Ductless Air Conditioners

 This brand’s ductless AC units receive generally positive feedback, and is a solid choice for most buyers.